Introducing Cite:Your AI content agent.

 The Competitive Window

 AI product recommendation patterns are still forming.
 The brands that establish themselves as trustworthy, well-structured sources now will be the default recommendations as AI search scales.
-AI referral traffic to retail is growing at 4,700% YoY but still represents a small fraction of total traffic.
-That's the window.
+AI referral traffic to retail grew over 1,200% between July 2024 and February 2025 (Adobe Analytics), and Bain projects the U.S. agentic commerce market at $300-500 billion by 2030.

 Once AI learns to trust and recommend certain brands in a category, latecomers face the same uphill battle as trying to outrank an established competitor on Google.
 Except there are only 2 to 3 spots instead of 10.

-The question isn't whether your products are good enough to be recommended.
-It's whether AI can find enough structured, consistent, trustworthy information to confidently recommend them.
+The question is not whether your products are good enough to be recommended.
+It is whether AI can find enough structured, consistent, trustworthy information to confidently recommend them.

-Why doesn't my top-selling product show up in AI recommendations?
+Why does my top-selling product not show up in AI recommendations?

 AI recommendations depend on structured data, third-party mentions, and review accessibility, not sales volume.
-If your product data is rendered client-side, your reviews load via JavaScript widgets, or you have limited off-site coverage, AI can't build enough confidence to recommend you.
+If your product data is rendered client-side, your reviews load via JavaScript widgets, or you have limited off-site coverage, AI cannot build enough confidence to recommend you.
+Ahrefs found that branded web mentions correlate 0.664 with AI visibility across 75,000 brands, meaning off-site presence matters more than on-site optimization alone.

 Do Amazon reviews help with AI recommendations?